Impacts of climate change: the aim of developing a sustainable strategy

 Phase 3: Sensitivity analysis

 The third phase focuses on analyzing the sensitivity of water resources and uses to climate variations.
 This step aims to determine the extent to which local issues such as agriculture, biodiversity and resources are sensitive to the changes identified in the previous phase.
-Using specific data on the resilience of ecosystems and infrastructures, this analysis provides a precise view of the critical factors to be monitored and the adjustments required to limit impacts.
+Using specific data on the resilience of ecosystems and infrastructures, this analysis provides a precise view of the critical factors to be monitored and the adjustments required to limit the impact of climate change.

 Phase 4: Vulnerability assessment